Quansight-Labs/accessibility/docs/resources/theming-checklist.md

 - [ ] Users can select page background color
 - [ ] Users can set syntax highlighting theme
 - [ ] Users can toggle customized styles on and off (do not need to reset all to default one by one)

+## For further exploration (stretch goals)

+- [ ] When a measurement should scale with text size, it is measured in ems.
+When a measurement should not scale with text size, it is measured in px.
+[Source](https://www.joshwcomeau.com/css/surprising-truth-about-pixels-and-accessibility/)
+- [ ] Syntax highlighting has a contrast ratio of at least 4.5:1